Azure/CloudShell/README.md

 1. **Contributing to Cloud Shell.** If you would like to propose a new tool for inclusion in Cloud Shell, you can create an issue or submit a Pull Request to request the tool be added.
 Please ensure that the PR actually builds within GitHub Actions.

+The repository does *not* provide an out-of-the-box replacement for the Cloud Shell service.
+In addition to the container image here, Azure Cloud Shell consists of a user interface integrated into the portal, a web service which manages the infrastructure on which the containers run, and some additional code used inside the container to connect the shell process to the user interface via websocket.

 ## Running the Cloud Shell image locally